eliza-an/daily-planner-application/README.md

 ## Credits

 I would like to give credit to my bootcamp class, all of whom contributed with helpful suggestions and explanations of concepts.
-I would also like to thank Joel morley for his helpful discussions and contributions.
+I would also like to thank Joel Morley for his helpful discussions and contributions.
 The assessment crieteria and starter code was provided by Trillogy Skills Bootcamp.

 ## License